Restoring a Battlefield

 A short distance from the Pizza Hut property was another small tract of land with great historical significance.
 The Union army's main defensive line ran through the yard of this home and was the site of the Confederate breakthrough on November 30th.
 Like many other Civil War "breakthrough" sites, this ground was the scene of intense hand-to-hand combat as the two sides became embroiled in a terrific melee that lasted until dark.

-In 2010, Franklin’s Charge, with the assistance of the Civil War Trust, purchased this property.
+In 2010, Franklin’s Charge, with the assistance of the American Battlefield Trust, purchased this property.
 From here, visitors can now look southward from this previously unprotected land and see—almost—the Confederate position near the Cleburne monument.
 This was an incredible success for preservationists, but there is still work to be done.

 The following year, the Trust acquired another small residential tract next to the site of the famous Cotton Gin – one of the landmarks of the battlefield.